paivao/ZIPAR/README.md

-# frida-ios-dump
+# frida-ios-dump-2
+This repository is a fork from AloneMonkey's [frida-ios-dump](https://github.com/AloneMonkey/frida-ios-dump).

-Pull a decrypted IPA from a jailbroken device
+It pulls a decrypted IPA from a jailbroken device.

 ## Usage